ashleyvesty/virtual_wards_sitrep_tool/README.md

 # Virtual Wards SITREP Tool
 A tool built using Streamlit and Python to assist viewing public NHS Virtual Ward SITREP data, containing information on virtual ward services for each Integrated Care Board (ICB) in England.
-It automates the download and processing of the most recent virtual wards SITREP reports, directly from the NHS England website, and combining with location based date for data visualisation.
+It automates the download and processing of the most recent virtual wards SITREP reports, directly from the NHS England website, and combines it with location based data for visualisation.
 <br>
 <br>
 Link to demo: [https://virtualward-sitrep.up.railway.app/](https://virtualward-sitrep.up.railway.app/)